Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 📜 ***Notes***:

   - This unlocker is meant to unlock DLC blocks, so you can use them without paying for DLC.
+    - Now using CreamAPI, configured for Space Engineers.
+The old method no longer works.
-    - Armor Skins and Emotes cannot be unlocked.
+    - Anyway, Armor Skins and Emotes cannot be unlocked.
     - It is not possible to paste DLC items contained in projects when playing on a server.

   - I will update the unlocker if needed, or right after a new DLC release.